Ramat HaHayal

 Ramat HaHayal (רמת החייל, lit.
-Soldiers Hill) is a northeastern neighborhood of Tel Aviv, Israel.
+Soldier's Hill) is a northeastern neighborhood of Tel Aviv, Israel.
 Some high tech firms have research and development offices in Ramat HaHayal.

 History

 The neighborhood was established in 1949 to absorb demobilized soldiers after the 1948 Arab–Israeli War.

 In 1954, Tel Aviv municipality donated a plot of land on Golan Street in Ramat HaHayal, dubbed "Shikun Shanghai", to members of the Jewish community from Shanghai, China, who left during the final stages of the Chinese Civil War.

 Until 2010, it was widely assumed that the neighborhood had been named after the Jewish Brigade and its name was written in Hebrew רמת החי"ל (lit.
 Jewish Brigade Heights), including in official municipal signs.
 The mistake was corrected by the municipality in 2010.

 Many Israeli high-tech companies, among them Nisko, RAD Data Communications, BMC Software, Comverse Technology and Radwin are located in Ramat HaHayal.
 IBM maintains a research and development facility there.